 The Great Barrier Reef Marine Park Authority leans on the assistance of citizen scientists to report anything unusual through their Eye on the Reef app where anyone with a GPS-enabled mobile phone can share recent photos of anything happening with the Great Barrier Reef.

-Tourism contributes $6.4B to the economy of Australia and the Great Barrier Reef supports 64,000 jobs.
+Tourism contributes $12.8 billion to the economy of Australia and the Great Barrier Reef supports 138,000 jobs.
+Over 1/3 visited as a day trip and about half were Australians who stayed overnight.
+14% of visitors were international travellers.

 There are a number of ways to experience the Great Barrier Reef including: